Last updated on December 13th, 2022

 In order to become an Airbnb host in Malaysia, you must first register as a host on the company’s website.
 You can advertise your rental property by uploading images and details of the space you want to rent.
 Travelers looking for lodging in the host area can view the property once it has been advertised.
 Area, dates of availability, rates, amenities such as breakfast, hot water, stove, etc., number of rooms, including washrooms and balconies, view, host language, and facilities such as parking or accessibility from the road are all used to look for Airbnb listings.
 To get on a list of relevant searches, make sure you list all of the pertinent information.
 Before booking, a guest can contact the host directly via the Airbnb messaging service for further details.

 For security reasons, the host should be able to provide Airbnb with the necessary identification.
-This stage is critical for both hosts and travellers because Airbnb is a global community of trusted contacts.
-Travellers can provide recommendations about their accommodations, and hosts can leave reviews about their visitors without fear of being identified.
+This stage is critical for both hosts and travelers because Airbnb is a global community of trusted contacts.
+Travelers can provide recommendations about their accommodations, and hosts can leave reviews about their visitors without fear of being identified.

 The fees for housing are set by the host.
 As a result, Airbnb assesses the following fees: